-Any member of the Palm Beach Atlantic University community who wishes to obtain further information regarding sexual offender/predators in our area may refer to the FDLE website at: https://offender.fdle.state.fl.us/offender/homepage.do or call 1 (888) 357-7332.
+Any member of the Palm Beach Atlantic University community who wishes to obtain further information regarding sexual offender/predators in our area may refer to the Florida Department of Law Enforcement (FDLE) website at: https://offender.fdle.state.fl.us/offender/sops/home.jsf or call 1 (888) 357-7332.
 The FDLE searchable database may be used to find all registered sex offenders in any city, county, or zip code in the state.
-In accordance with Florida State Statute 775.21 (The Florida Sexual Predators Act) convicted sex offenders in Florida must register with the Florida Department of Law Enforcement (FDLE) within 48 hours of establishing permanent or temporary residence.
+In accordance with Florida State Statute (The Florida Sexual Predators Act) convicted sex offenders in Florida must register with the Florida Department of Law Enforcement (FDLE) within 48 hours of establishing permanent or temporary residence.
 It is then the responsibility of the agency to make required notification to all community members of the presence of predators (only) in any manner deemed appropriate by the agency.